Alpha Tango Kilo

 I'm a technology enthusiast in my twenties.
 I enjoy any and all things computery - building computers, writing code, playing PC games, the whole shebang

 Compulsively, as a hardware enthusiast, I'm forced to provide you with details about my current computer, so you can check out the parts list here.
-The GPU was bought towards the tail-end of the graphics card shortage, hence the outrageous price.
-It is what it is
+The CPU I got from AliExpress, but is perfectly legit as far as I can tell.
+The GPU was bought second hand when the market was in a great spot in late 2023

 A little while back, I decided to make my data hoarding & self-hosting interest official by building a home server.
-I'm a bit of a hoarder when it comes to movies, TV, music, and game installers, so having a (relative to my current PC) huge NAS is very exciting.
+I'm a bit of a hoarder when it comes to movies, TV, music, and game installers, so having a huge NAS is very exciting.
 Setting it up hasn't been an easy process though, and BTRFS can often leave me dazed and confused when I have to go back for some sysadmin work.
-That having been said, everything just works for every day usage and it's a joy to have.
+That having been said, everything just works for everyday usage and it's a joy to have.
 Anyway, obligatory parts list.
 It was designed with future upgrades in mind (another stick of RAM, more storage)

 My Codeberg is here, with all of my open source projects: @alpha-tango-kilo